snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## Windows search box

 The Windows search box will see the removal of the "Work" tab but will continue to support work search.
-Searches will deliver work results only for documents initially, with additional content types returned as quickly as possible.
-With these changes, users will see UX changes in Windows search box.
+Searches will deliver work results only for documents initially, with more content types returned as quickly as possible.
+With these changes, UX changes are also coming to the Windows search box.

-## Will enterprise branding on Bing.com be removed?
+## Is enterprise branding on Bing.com being removed?

 Yes.
 Bing will no longer display any organizational branding.
 Likewise, new tab pages in Edge will no longer display any custom branding.

 ## What actions are required for customers?

 - Prepare to stop using Microsoft Search in Bing by March 31, 2025.
 - Transition to using Microsoft Search through the Microsoft Edge for Business address bar, the Windows search box, or through Microsoft365.com, Office.com, or SharePoint Online.
 Customers can add these entry points to favorites or the favorites bar in Edge for Business as a helpful alternative pathway.
-Admins can easily set favorites in Edge for Business for their organization—please see details here.
+Admins can easily set favorites in Edge for Business for their organization—[see details here](/deployedge/edge-learnmore-provision-favorites).
-- We recommend that admins inform their users as soon as possible about the upcoming changes and the alternatives available.
+- Inform your users as soon as possible about the upcoming changes and the alternatives available.
-- Admins who wish to set their own deprecation date prior to March 31, 2025, can turn off Microsoft Search in Bing by going to Settings in the Microsoft 365 admin center > Settings > Search & Intelligence.
+- Consider retiring Microsoft Search in Bing before March 31, 2025 for your organization.
+If you choose to do so, you can turn off Microsoft Search in Bing by going to Settings in the Microsoft 365 admin center > Settings > Search & Intelligence.

 ## Why is this announcement important?